Self-organized hyperuniformity in a minimal model of population dynamics

-\emph{Analyzing hyperuniformity} -- Although the hydrodynamic equations (\ref{yhydro}-\ref{rhohydro}) are time non-local, they are linear, and can be integrated to yield a closed form integral expression for the density two-point function~\cite{SeeSupplementalMaterial}.
-Numerical integration of these equations shows good agreement with the results of stochastic simulation of the origin model, as shown in Fig.~\ref{structure} and \ref{hyperuniformityreal}.
-A data collapse is observed upon rescaling length scales by individuals' spacing $q'=q/\rho^*$ and $\ell'=\ell\rho^*$.
-At large lengthscales, the structure factor scales as signaling the onset of type I hyperuniformity upon approaching criticality for any space dimension~\cite{torquatoHyperuniformStatesMatter2018}, see Fig.\ref{structure}.
-This type I hyperuniformity has an exponent $\alpha=1$ \eqref{hyperuniformity}, see Fig.~\ref{hyperuniformityreal}.
+with the unit variance Gaussian white noise $\langle\xi\left(\mathbf{x},t\right)\xi\left(\mathbf{y},t'\right)\rangle=\delta^d\left(\mathbf{x}-\mathbf{y}\right)\delta\left(t-t'\right)$.
+Although the hydrodynamics (\ref{yhydro}-\ref{rhohydro}) are time non-local, they are linear, and can be integrated to yield the structure factor and number variance in terms of explicit integral expressions derived in the Supplemental Material \cite{SeeSupplementalMaterial}, showing good agreement with the results of stochastic simulation of the microscopic dynamics (Figs.~\ref{structure} and \ref{hyperuniformityreal}).
+Re-scaling lengths by individuals' spacing $q'=q/\rho^*$ and $\ell'=\ell\rho^*$, the structure factor approaches, non-uniformly, a limiting scaling form.
+Apart from a vanishing boundary layer around the origin, it has $\mathcal O\left(\mu^*\right)$ corrections with the small $q'$ expansion signaling the onset of class I hyperuniformity~\cite{torquatoHyperuniformStatesMatter2018} ($S\sim q'^2$) for any spatial dimension (see Fig.~\ref{structure}).
+Correspondingly, the number variance \eqref{hyperuniformity} approaches, non-uniformly, a limiting scaling form.
+Together with the non-perturbative large $\ell'$ corrections, it is captured by a composite matched asymptotic expansion, which in $d=1$ reads

+with $C=0.827\dots$ provided by an explicit integral expression in the Supplemental Material \cite{SeeSupplementalMaterial}.
+Equation \eqref{largel2} shows a hyperuniform scaling with the class-I exponent $\alpha=1$ ~\cite{torquatoHyperuniformStatesMatter2018} that persists over the range $1\ll \ell'\ll \sqrt{\ell_D\rho^*}\sim\mu^*{}^{-1/2}$.
+The non-perturbative corrections in the second line of Eq.~\eqref{largel2} cut off the asymptotic decay past the crossover scale $\ell'\gtrsim \sqrt{\ell_D\rho^*}$, which diverges in the asymptotic limit $\mu^*\to0$ (see Fig.~\ref{hyperuniformityreal}).
+The same behavior holds in all space dimensions.